 An epidemiologic overview provides a description of the demonstrated need for HIV care in the population of an area in terms of sociodemographic, geographic, behavioral, and clinical characteristics of persons newly diagnosed with HIV, PLWH, and persons at higher risk for infection.
-Understanding the populations affected by HIV provides the basis for setting priorities, identifying appropriate interventions and services, allocating funding to HIV prevention and care services, maintaining service standards, and evaluating programs and policies.
+Understanding the populations affected by HIV provides the basis for setting priorities, identifying appropriate interventions and services, allocating funding to HIV care services, implementing appropriate service standards, and evaluating programs and policies.

-The epidemiologic overview should focus on the most recent year for which data are available; when presenting trends, a minimum of three (3)

-years of data are recommended.
+The epidemiologic overview should focus on the most recent year for which data are available; when presenting trends, a minimum of three (3) years of data are recommended.
+Please cite data sources.
+Submit the HIV/AIDS Demographic Table as Attachment 3.

 - a) Provide a summary of the HIV epidemic in your EMA/TGA geographic area. - b) Describe the socio-demographic characteristics of: (1) persons newly diagnosed, (2) PLWH, and (3) persons at higher risk for HIV infection in the service area.
 Include the following, as available in the geographical region of the jurisdiction: - i.
-Demographic data (e.g., race, age, sex, transmission category, current gender identity) - ii.
-Socioeconomic data (e.g., percentage of federal poverty level (FPL), income, education, health insurance status, language barriers, etc.) - c) Describe the relative rates of increase in HIV diagnosed cases within new and emerging populations, as well as the most disproportionally impacted subpopulations. - i.
-Include information on how you identified emerging populations, any unique challenges, and estimated costs to the RWHAP Part A, if applicable. - ii.
+Demographic data (e.g., race, age, sex, transmission category, current gender identity); and - ii.
+Socioeconomic data (e.g., percentage of federal poverty level (FPL), income, education, health insurance status, language barriers). - c) Describe the relative rates of increase in HIV diagnosed cases within new and emerging populations. - i.
+Include information on how you identified emerging populations, any unique challenges, and estimated costs to the RWHAP Part A program, if applicable. - ii.
 Describe the increasing need for HIV-related services based on the relative increase of HIV cases.